 Early warnings planned when sewage spills into Thames

-ROWERS and canoeists are to be alerted about sewage flowing into the Thames.
-Boris Johnson has agreed to calls on the London Assembly to create an early warning' system whenever there's heavy rain pouring into the sewers which then overflows into the river
+ROWERS and canoeists on the Thames are to be alerted about sewage flowing into the river.
+Boris Johnson has agreed to calls on the London Assembly to create an early warning’ system for river users whenever there’s heavy rain

-ROWERS and canoeists are to be alerted about sewage flowing into the Thames.
+ROWERS and canoeists on the Thames are to be alerted about sewage flowing into the river.

-Boris Johnson has agreed to calls on the London Assembly to create an early warning’ system whenever there’s heavy rain pouring into the sewers which then overflow into the river.
+Boris Johnson has agreed to calls on the London Assembly to create an 'early warning' system for river users whenever there's heavy rain.

 The mayor's support came in response to a question by Liberal Democrat Opposition group leader Mike Tuffrey, who said: "Untreated sewage pouring into the Thames is associated with the Victorian era.